Computational Aspects of Nearly Single-Peaked Electorates: Computational Results

-\begin{proofs} We are going to construct an axis $A$ in a way that $\mathcal{P}_1\circlesucc \mathcal{P}_2$ is single-peaked with respect to $A$.
+\begin{proof} We are going to construct an axis $A$ in a way that $\mathcal{P}_1\circlesucc \mathcal{P}_2$ is single-peaked with respect to $A$.
 First we split $A_2$ in two parts $A_2'$ and $A_2''$.
-If $\mathcal{P}_2$ contains two peaks (which have to be adjacent), we split $A_2$ in between these two peaks.
-If $\mathcal{P}_2$ contains only one peaks, we split $A_2$ left of the peak (this is arbitrary).
+If $\mathcal{P}_2$ contains votes with two distinct top-ranked candidates (which have to be adjacent), we split $A_2$ in between these two candidates.
+If all votes in $\mathcal{P}_2$ share the same top-ranked candidate, we split $A_2$ left of this candidate (this is arbitrary).
 The new axis $A$ is $A_2'$ followed by $A_1$ and then $A_2''$, i.e., $A_2'>A_1>A_2''$.
-The correctness proof of this construction is straight-forward. \end{proofs}
+The correctness proof of this construction is straightforward. \end{proof}

 Before we start with the hardness proof, let us first make the following observation.